marisolkoss/marisolkoss/README.md

 - 👋 Hi, I’m @marisolkoss
-- 👀 I’m interested in too many things...
+- 👀 I’m interested in so many things...
 I am a seeker of knowledge and find myself constantly falling into the rabbit whole of information.
 I'm also a musician by trade and love to game.
 - 🌱 I’m currently learning Python.
 - 💞️ I’m not looking to collaborate at the moment.
 I am taking classes to eventually collaborate with others.
 - 📫 How to reach me - mkcode40401@gmail.com